sebdak/typescript-unkown-parser/README.md

 fetch('url.com')
     .then((res) => res.json())
     .then((data: unknown) => {
-        const myObject = new MyClass(data); // myObject is of type MyClass
+        const myObject = new MyClass(data);
+        // myObject is now guaranteed to be of type MyClass at runtime })
-        // Do what you want with the parsed object
-    })
     .catch((e) => {
         console.error(e); // TypeError is thrown if the data does not conform to the expected class interface